Are you in conflict or collaboration?

 Attention

 My favourite saying from Dr Dan Siegel!
 “What that means is that where you help a child focus attention, like on their internal state or for empathy on the state of another person or family member or yourself —“Here’s what I’m feeling right now”—you’re stimulating neuronal activation.
-You don’t have...Read More
+You don’t have to be a neurosurgeon to help create an integrated, structurally strong brain in your child.
+You have to have a relationship that inspires them to...Read More

 Loss